 There is not much known about Edgar’s early years.
 He and his father came to England in 1057, possibly brought over by a delegate that may have included Harold, and perhaps Bishop Ealdred.
 There is evidence to state that Harold was in Europe in this time and could well have been part of the contingent that brought the family back to England.
 It is not known in whose care Edward the Exile was in when he died, but it may well have been Harold’s who most certainly had the means to accommodate the family.

 Edward and Edith are known to have care of the children of nobles, among these, may have been the children of such members of the aristocracy as, Harold, son of Ralph de Mantes, the king’s nephew.
 Edgar and his sisters I am sure would have also been wards, and perhaps their mother, Agatha, one of Edith’s ladies.
-Much more is known about the adult Edgar, who, despite being let down by his country, did his best to fight back at William and although he never won his crown from William, he was a brave contender for the throne.
-And if anyone had a right to be king, it was Edgar, not William, who won by right of conquest, which seems was an ok thing in olden times.
+Much more is known about the adult Edgar, who, despite being let down by his country, did his best to fight William and although he never won his crown, he was a brave contender for the throne.
+And if anyone had a right to be king, it was Edgar, not William, who won by right of Conquest, and nothing more.

 Anglo-Saxon Chronicles Translated and edited by Michael Swanton.